Oregon vs. Colorado College Football Odds, Plays and Insights - NewsBreak

 Colorado Stats and Trends

-- Colorado's games this season have eclipsed the over/under one time in six opportunities (16.7%).
+- Colorado's games this season have hit the over on one of six set point totals (16.7%).

-- When Colorado puts up more than 22.4 points, it is 1-0 against the spread and 2-0 overall.
+- Colorado is 1-0 against the spread and 2-0 overall when the team scores more than 22.4 points.

 - The Buffaloes have six giveaways this season, while the Ducks have 16 takeaways .